Raekoja plats, Tartu

 Tartu Town Hall Square is the trapeze-shaped central square of Tartu, surrounded by classical buildings.
 The current town hall is the third building that has been erected to that spot.
-In the 18th century, the square was the location of the most important market in the city – der Grosse Markt or the Great Market.
-Since 1998 it has been adorned by the fountain known as the Kissing Students.
-Town Hall webcam is available here.
+In the 18th century, the square was the location of the most important market in the city – der Grosse Markt, or the Great Market.
+Since 1998, it has been adorned by the fountain known as the Kissing Students.
+The Town Hall webcam is available here.

-Every day at noon, 6 p.m. and 9 p.m., bells ring out from the tower of the Town Town Hall.
-Its 18 bells were manufactured in the bell foundry in Karlsruhe, Germany, and 16 bells were cast for the 15th anniversary of bell-ringing at the Royal Eijsbouts Belfry in the Netherlands.
+Every day, bells ring out from the tower of the Town Hall.
+Its 18 bells were forged in the bell foundry in Karlsruhe, Germany, and 16 bells were cast for the 15th anniversary of bell-ringing at the Royal Eijsbouts Belfry in the Netherlands.

-The yellow National Geographic window erected in the Town Hall Square represents Tartu as one of the 21 places in Southern Estonia worth discovering.
+A yellow National Geographic window erected in the Town Hall Square represents Tartu as one of the places in Southern Estonia worth discovering.